 When planning for focus groups, consider where and when data collection is happening.
-When designing focus groups, consider who needs to be at the table as much as the types of questions asked.
+When designing focus groups consider who needs to be at the table as much as the types of questions asked.
 Will focus groups be hosted at different times a day so working and parenting students can attend?
-How do methods adapt to remote settings and are a variety of student schedules accounted for?
+How do methods adapt to remote settings and are a variety of schedules students accounted for?
 Where is recruitment happening?
 If all recruitment is in the student union, students who are less engaged with campus may be missed.
 To support participation from a diverse set of students, it is highly recommended to offer students a stipend for participation.

-Consider if a question is best answered by a group of diverse students or if a smaller, more homogeneous group will elicit more candid responses.
+Consider if a question is best answered by a group of diverse students, or if a smaller, more homogeneous group will elicit more candid responses.
 For example, a general question about orientation or the financial aid process would benefit from diverse focus groups.
 If the question is about a sense of belonging for students from different racial groups, it may be more productive to do small identity groups to create more safety for groups experiencing racism or microaggressions.
-For a question digging into why student parents are struggling, the focus group needs to include student parents (but should still be diverse in demographics and include part-time and full-time students.)
+For a question digging into why student parents are from across the demographics and identity contexts that you have already struggling, the focus group needs to include student parents (but should still be diverse in demographics and include part-time and full-time students.)